PHP: PHP 8.x (2020 onwards)

 PHP 8.0 was released on 26 November 2020, as a major version with breaking changes from previous versions.

 One of the most high-profile changes was the addition of a JIT compiler, which can provide substantial performance improvements for some use cases.
-Substantial improvements are expected more for mathematical-type operations than for common web-development use cases.
-Additionally, the performance advantages of the JIT compiler provides the future potential to move some code from C to PHP.
+Substantial improvements were expected more for mathematical-type operations than for common web-development use cases.
+Additionally, the performance advantage of the JIT compiler provides the potential to move some code from C to PHP.

-A significant addition to the language in 8.0 is attributes which allow metadata to be added to program elements such as classes, methods, and parameters.
-Later versions added built-in attributes which change the behaviour of the language, such as the #[\SensitiveParameter] attribute in PHP 8.2, attribute in PHP 8.3, #[\Deprecated] attribute in PHP 8.4, and the #[\NoDiscard] and #[\DelayedTargetValidation] attributes in PHP 8.5.
+A significant addition to the language in 8.0 is attributes, which allow metadata to be added to program elements such as classes, methods, and parameters.
+Later versions added built-in attributes which change the behaviour of the language, such as the #[\SensitiveParameter] attribute in PHP 8.2, in PHP 8.3, #[\Deprecated] in PHP 8.4, and the #[\NoDiscard] and #[\DelayedTargetValidation] attributes in PHP 8.5.